Latest Mass Layoffs: Detailed List & Reporting of Notable Company Cutbacks

 Mass layoffs are a difficult but common occurrence in the business world that leaves many employees wondering how they’ll be affected and what to do should they find themselves holding a pink slip.

-Taking all of this into account, many US companies have already begun mass layoffs this year.
+Taking all of this into account, many US companies have already implemented mass layoffs this year.

 What is a mass layoff?